 There have been a lot of talks lately about the long-awaited merge (The Merge) of the current Ethereum network with the new blockchain called Ethereum 2.0.
 Many have had misconceptions about what will happen to the Ethereum network after the merge.
 The misunderstanding is what Ryan Sean Adams, CEO of investment company Bankless, talked about on the Bankless YouTube channel.
 In this educational program, the entrepreneur discusses topics related to the world of cryptocurrencies.

-In the interview published last June 15, Bankless channel members, including Ryan Sean Adams, talked to Tim Beiko, Ethereum developer, about misconceptions about the new Ethereum 2.0 network merger.
-Below, we mention five misconceptions and describe how Tim Beiko responded to them.
+In the interview published last June 15, Bankless channel members, including Ryan Sean Adams, talked to Tim Beiko, Ethereum developer, about misconceptions about the new Ethereum 2.0 network merge.
+Below, we describe five misconceptions and how Tim Beiko responded to them.

-1. You can withdraw your stake right after the Merger
+1. You can withdraw your stake right after the Merge

 As mentioned by Adams, there is a bit of truth to this idea.
 But he explains that the switch from PoW to PoS is not what will directly reduce the transaction fees.